hh23485/logseq_brain/pages/Learn little about Spark.md

 			- **Scalability**
 			- **Independence of tasks**
 		- Beside the framework, MapReduce is simple to simulate in python or other languages, why we still need the framework, then why Spark?
-	- ## Another Example on such job without big data framework
+	- ## Example on such job without big data framework collapsed:: true
 		- A Data Generate Job in Azure Speller
 			- Convert a few big language model data into [[RocksDB]] directories
 				- Each line is a Key Value pair